-Creamy Chicken Stuffed Round Courgettes is a light meal with a whole lot of veggies like sweet peas, red pepper and carrot for a fun, creamy and colorful bite.
+Creamy Chicken Stuffed Round Courgettes is a light meal with a whole lot of veggies like sweet peas, leek, red bell pepper and carrot for a fun, creamy and colorful bite.

-This recipe is basically the filling of a chicken pot pie trapped in a mini courgette, a great light way to eat chicken leftovers.
-Every single time I see those precious round courgettes whether they are green or yellow, I simply cannot resist buying them.
+This Stuffed Round Courgettes recipe is basically the filling of a chicken pot pie trapped in a mini round courgette, a fun way to eat chicken leftovers.
+Every time I see those precious green or yellow round courgettes, I simply cannot resist!
+They’ve got to come home with me!
 If you don’t have such courgettes at your market you can do the exact same recipe with long zucchinis.
 Simply cut on the length, empty them and voila!
-They might not look as fun but the end result for your tastebuds will be the same.
+They might not look as nice but the end result for your tastebuds will be the same.

-This recipe is highly adaptable, you can use whatever veggies you feel like or the leftovers from the fridge.
-I’ve added some peppers, carrot and peas to mine put it could have been replace by some leeks, sweet potatoes, etc… As you wish!
+This recipe is highly adaptable, you can use whatever veggies you feel like, a.k.a. the leftovers from the fridge.
+I’ve added some peppers, leeks, carrot and peas to mine put it could have been replace by some, ground meat, sweet potatoes, etc… As you wish!
 Could even turn into a vegetarian dish.
-The main idea here is to use your leftovers and makes a smooth bechamel with it and fill up those cute little courgette with it.
+The main idea here is to use your leftovers merge them to a smooth béchamel and fill up those cute little courgettes with it.
 (Check here my Round Courgette filled with Tomato Sauce)

 So let’s get those colorful and creamy bites going!